lkuper/CMPS290S-2018-09/_drafts/CRDTGarbageCollection.md

 	}
 }

-func (a *AddRemove) AddBetween(u, v, w interface{}) {
+//adds a vertex between two other vertices, adds edges where needed func (a *AddRemove) AddBetween(u, v, w interface{}) {
 	if !a.Lookup(v) && a.QueryBefore(u, w){
 		a.V.Add(v, NewNode(v))
 		a.AddEdge(u, v)
 		a.AddEdge(v, w)
+		remove := a.FetchEdge(u, w)
+		a.RemoveEdge(remove)
 	}
 }